-I’m going to look at this whole situation as involving a case where wearing a mask won’t prevent me from catching COVID – but if I had it, the mask will reduce how much I spread it.
-In that way there is no personal benefit from wearing the mask, but my action helps others.
+I’m going to look at this whole situation as involving a case where wearing a mask won’t prevent me from catching COVID – but if I had it, the mask, like that n95mask, will reduce how much I spread it.
+In that way, there is no personal benefit from wearing the mask, but my action helps others.

 In that case we have a pretty clear externality – your decision to inconvenience yourself in a mask reduces transmission and so protects others from the disease.
 This is pretty consistent with how masks are described!

 Now the key issue with it being an externality is that the knuckleheads I’ve described above don’t face the consequences of their own actions – their refusal to wear a mask doesn’t lead to them being more vulnerable, they just increase the chance everyone else will catch the disease.

 So we would like a way to internalise this externality.
 Subsidising masks, mandating their use, paying people who wear them (eg a random lottery), all offer options.